 How To Decorate the Almond Joy Cake

 I really love the look of drip cakes, so I coated this cake in a thin layer of my classic vanilla buttercream with a ganache drip on top.
-(For more coconut flavor, you can make a coconut buttercream by adding coconut extract to the vanilla buttercream recipe.)
+(For more coconut flavor, you can make a coconut frosting by adding coconut extract to the vanilla buttercream recipe.)

 Almond Joy Cake